-- 1. Soil sampling at spill and other potential pollution case sites; - Well water sampling near spill and other potential pollution source sites (ground water impacts are discussed in the Ground Water Quality section); - 3.
-Stream water sampling near spills, pits, purging wells, and other potential pollution sources; - 4.
-Stream, and other surface water sampling in historic oilfield areas, to determine the overall impact of historical oilfield activity on the waters of the State; and
+- 1. Soil sampling at spill and other potential pollution case sites; - 2.
+Well water sampling near spill and other potential pollution source sites (ground water impacts are discussed in the Ground Water Quality section); - 3.
+Stream water sampling near spills, pits, purging wells, and other potential pollution sources; - Stream, and other surface water sampling in historic oilfield areas, to determine the overall impact of historical oilfield activity on the waters of the State; and

 Corp Comm continues to perform and work with partners on general stream water quality and standards sampling.
-Currently, the majority of Corp Comm's surface water sampling has been in relation to nearby pollution cases, due to budgetary constraints.
+The majority of Corp Comm's surface water sampling is in relation to nearby pollution cases.
 However, all surface water sampling results are considered in making recommendations and providing support for water quality decisions for the Integrated Report, including the 303(d) impaired stream listings.